-Fruit trees are generally pruned to remove dead or diseased wood, allow more light to penetrate into the leaf canopy and to control the overall tree height to improve harvesting.
+Fruit trees are generally pruned to remove dead or diseased wood, allow more light to penetrate into the leaf canopy, and control the overall tree height to improve harvesting.
 Pruning mango trees is no exception.
 Sure, you could let them run amok, but you would need significant space for such a large tree and how on earth would you get to the fruit?
 So how do you prune a mango tree and when is the best time to prune a mango tree?
 Read on to learn more.

 Before Trimming Mango Trees

-On a cautionary note, mangos contain urushiol, the same chemical that poison ivy, poison oak and sumac contain.
+On a cautionary note, mangos contain urushiol, the same chemical that poison ivy, poison oak, and sumac contain.
 This chemical causes contact dermatitis in some people.
-Since uroshiol is also present in the mango leaves, care should be taken to completely cover exposed body parts when pruning mango trees.
+Since urushiol is also present in the mango leaves, care should be taken to completely cover exposed body parts when pruning mango trees.
 Also, if you have a mango that’s in dire need of pruning because it has been left to run amok, say it’s 30 feet (9 m.) or taller, a trained arborist who is licensed and insured should be called upon to do the job.
 If you decide to do the work yourself, the following information will give you a rudimentary mango pruning guide.

 Mango Pruning Guide

 About 25-30% of moderate pruning is done on commercially grown mangos to reduce the canopy height and width of large mango trees.
-Ideally, the tree will be shaped to have three and not more than four main trunks, have ample interior canopy space and is 12-15 feet (3.5-4.5 m.) tall.
+Ideally, the tree will be shaped to have three and not more than four main trunks, have ample interior canopy space, and is 12-15 feet (3.5-4.5 m.) tall.
 All this is true for the home gardener as well.
 Moderate, and even severe pruning, will not damage the tree, but it will reduce production for one to several seasons, though is worth it in the long run.
 Spreading branches are more fruitful than erect branches, so pruning seeks to remove them.
 Lower branches are also pruned to four feet from ground level to ease the tasks of weed removal, fertilizer application, and watering.
 The basic idea is to maintain a modest height and improve flowering, thus fruit set.
 Mangoes do not need to be pruned every year.
 Mango trees are terminal bearers, which means they flower from the tips of the branches and will only flower on mature wood (shoots that are 6 weeks or older).
 You want to avoid pruning when the tree has vegetative flushes near flowering time around the end of May and into June.
 The best time to prune a mango tree is after harvest and should be done immediately, at the very least completed by the end of December.

 How Do You Prune a Mango Tree?